Sarah Defrise

-Sarah Defrise is a Belgian soprano born in Brussels, Belgium.
+Sarah Defrise is a Belgian soprano born in Brussels who has performed internationally and in major European opera houses.
+Specialising in contemporary music, she premiered works by composers such as Peter Eötvös, Stefan Prins, Bernard Foccroulle and Olga Neuwirth.

 Biography

 Youth and education

 Sarah Defrise is the daughter of two scientists and grew up in Watermael-Boitsfort in Brussels.
 She studied French literature at the Université libre de Bruxelles before joining the Royal Conservatory of Brussels (Dutch section) where she earned a Master of Music.
 She then went to study with Daniel Ottevaere at the École normale de musique de Paris where she earned a concertist diploma.
 In 2020, she earned a PhD in defending a these on melodies by Joseph Jongen at the Vrije Universiteit Brussel.
 She is a member of the Collegium of the Royal Academy of Science, Letters and Fine Arts of Belgium.

 Career

 Defrise made her debut in the role of Clorinda in La Cenerentola by Gioachino Rossini at the Opéra Royal de Wallonie in Liège in 2014.
 In 2017, she was designated young revelation at the Festival van Vlaanderen in Ghent and sang in duo with José Van Dam and the Symfonieorkest Vlaanderen under the direction of Jan Latham-Koenig.
 Her career developed in the direction of contemporary music and the premier roles in stage works by Peter Eötvös, Jean-Luc Fafchamps and Denis Bosse.
 In 2021, she sang Aventures et Nouvelles Aventures by György Ligeti for György Kurtág 95th birthday at the Budapest Music Center.
 She has sung on stages such as the Opéra Royal de Wallonie, Théâtre Royal de la Monnaie, Grand Théâtre de Genève, Staatsoper Unter den Linden, Nouvel opéra Fribourg, Opéra national de Lorraine, Théâtre de l'Athénée Louis-Jouvet, Müpa Budapest and Teatro Real in Madrid.